Joween is an IT Professional who loves playing computer games and watching anime. He loves sharing his knowledge of computers and anime.

 Oh, boy!
 2016 has been a good year for anime.
-Several shows had captivated my eyes and left me pleading for more.
-However, there were some anime that were spectacular in nature but failed to do its thing as an anime, which was to entertain.
+Several shows captivated my eyes and left me pleading for more.
+However, there were some anime that were spectacular in nature but failed to do their thing as an anime, which was to entertain.

-So, to help you out, I've gathered the best anime that I've seen so far that had started in 2016 meaning, I will not include 2015 left-overs or anime that had seasons before 2016.
+So, to help you out, I've gathered the best anime that I've seen so far that started in 2016, meaning I will not include 2015 left-overs or anime that had seasons before 2016.
 Furthermore, this is my personal list of favorites, so feel free to drop your favorite shows in the comments section after you've read the whole article.
 Lastly, this list is in no particular order.
 Let's start!

 1. Kono Subarashii Sekai ni Shukufuku wo!
 (KonoSuba: God's Blessing on This Wonderful World!)

 The story starts with the death of our hero Kazuma Satou, a NEET (Not in Education, Employment, or Training) who usually shuts himself inside his room.
 He hilariously lost his life when he tried to save a girl from a farm tractor.
-However, his death leads him to a purgatory when he met this water goddess Aqua.
-She provides two options to the poor NEET; continue to Heaven or reincarnate complete with his memories to a fantasy world to defeat the Dark Lord.
+However, his death leads him to a purgatory where he meets a water goddess, Aqua.
+She provides two options to the poor NEET; continue to Heaven or reincarnate completely with his memories into a fantasy world to defeat the Dark Lord.
 The second option seems to be the perfect choice for Kazuma, so he chose it, but before he goes, he can select any item that can aid him in the conquest.
-Our ultimate hero then cleverly picks our goddess Aqua.
+Our ultimate hero then cleverly picks our goddess, Aqua.
 But Kazuma made a mistake; Aqua is surely a goddess, but she is useless.

-The trouble of our duo didn’t end there.
-The fantasy world where Kazuma thinks of is far from his imagination.
-Aqua and Kazuma must work to make their living expenses, build a guild and must obtain valuable members – but the members they’ve hoping for end up to more of a bother than a help.
+The trouble for our duo didn’t end there.
+The fantasy world that Kazuma thinks of is far from his imagination.
+Aqua and Kazuma must work to make their living expenses, build a guild and must obtain valuable members – but the members they’ve hoped for end up to be more of a bother than a help.

-The second season of this anime is scheduled on January 2017, so I’m very excited and expecting more of its erratic comedy.
+The second season of this anime is scheduled for January 2017, so I’m very excited and expecting more of its erratic comedy.

 2. Bungou Stray Dogs

 The story revolves around Atsushi Nakajima and the "Agency."
-Atsushi was thought to be the culprit to the strange mystical tiger incidents in his orphanage leading him to be abruptly kicked out.
-Even though he's hungry and homeless, Atsushi saved this guy, Osamu Dazai, from drowning from a river.
+Atsushi was thought to be the culprit of the strange mystical tiger incidents in his orphanage leading him to be abruptly kicked out.
+Even though he's hungry and homeless, Atsushi saved this guy, Osamu Dazai, from drowning in a river.
 Dazai, which is a member of the Agency, asked Atsushi to join his gang.
-Atsushi rejects it a first but due when Dazai uncovered the truth about Atsushi putting him in a tight spot, which in turn, lead him joining these supernatural investigators.
+Atsushi rejects it at first, but Dazai uncovers the truth about Atsushi, putting him in a tight spot, which in turn, leads him to join these supernatural investigators.
 Together with its enigmatic co-workers, the Agency solves several cases that the police cannot handle and fights their right to protect the city from anyone who tries to harm it.

 3. Re: Zero Kara Hajimeru Isekai Seikatsu (Re:Zero -Starting Life in Another World-)

 However, when Subaru and Satella find the insignia, they were brutally murdered by a woman in black.
-But, in a strange way, Subaru returned to a life where he awakened in a familiar scene - confronted by a same group of thugs.
+But, in a strange way, Subaru returned to a life where he awakened in a familiar scene - confronted by the same group of thugs.
 As if the world for Subaru, repeats itself.
-He tried to reach Satella but killed again and everything starts from a particular time as if like a checkpoint in a video game hence he muttered the line: “The only thing worse than dying once is having to die again.”
+He tried to reach Satella but was killed again and everything starts from a particular time, like a checkpoint in a video game- hence he muttered the line, “The only thing worse than dying once is having to die again.”

 4. Koutetsujou no Kabaneri (Kabaneri of the Iron Fortress)

-While humans evolved to use steam and metal to industrialize their living, a group of zombie-like creatures called as Kabane began mortifying the scene of peace and innovation.
-The only way to kill a Kabane is to destroy its steel protected heart.
-Only the most advanced fortresses had survived and to add on the ordeal, only heavily-armored trains and railways can get access to these fortresses.
+While humans evolved to use steam and metal to industrialize their living, a group of zombie-like creatures called Kabane began mortifying the scene of peace and innovation.
+The only way to kill a Kabane is to destroy its steel-protected heart.
+Only the most advanced fortresses had survived and to add to the ordeal, only heavily-armored trains and railways can get access to these fortresses.
 Ikoma had the job of maintaining these locomotives.
 However Ikoma is more than a serviceman, he invented a weapon that can easily pierce the heart of a Kabane.
 Ikoma waits for the day that he can use this weapon.
-Little does he know that the day he’s faithfully waiting for is the day he will become a Kabaneri—half kabane, half human.
-These turn of events leads Ikoma meeting Mumei, a fellow Kabaneri.
+Little does he know that the day he’s faithfully waiting for is the day he will become a Kabaneri—half kabane, half-human.
+This turn of events leads Ikoma to meet Mumei, a fellow Kabaneri.

 Being the winner of the 2016 Newtype Anime Awards for the Best TV Anime Award, this anime deserves to be on this list.